AnyCubic-i3-Mega-Model-4/Marlin-i3Mega-MKS1_4/README.md

   - Z, E0 and E1 drivers are in "dumb mode" (**un**-modified Fysetc TMC2130 version 1.0 boards)

-  - X and Y drivers are in SPI mode (modified Fysetc TMC2130 version 1.0 boards)
+  - X and Y drivers are in SPI mode (not if you got the Fysetc version 1.0, you'll need to modify them, see this page to know how): http://marlinfw.org/docs/features/tmc_drivers.html

-    - Read Fysetc_mod.md for documentation about what I made
-    - X CS is pin 42
-    - Y CS is pin 44

 ## Wiring kinks

   - X endstop connected to Xmin on the board, as usual
   - Z1 endstop is connected to Zmin on the board, as usual
   - Z2 endstop is connected to Xmax on the board
-  - Y endstop is connected to Zmax on the board (so all endstops are connected to interrupt capable pins)
+  - Y endstop is connected to Ymin on the board, as usual

-  - Last "servo pin" (D4) on the board is can be connected to the PWM signal of a 5V PWM fan.
+  - Hotend is connected normally.
+  - Hotend fan is connected to E1 heater
+  - Hotbed is connecto normally.

+## Before you flash

+  - Modify Configuration.h at least in the following items: language (if you don't want Portuguese) and UUID.

 # Thank you / Important Links